horacioxf/Azure-SOC-Homelab/incident-response/insecure-environment.md

 <h2>Description</h2>
-Allow the virtual machine to run for 24 hours and collect the metrics for how many incidents occurred.
+Allow the virtual machines to run for 24 hours and collect the metrics for how many incidents occurred.

 <h2>Querying Metrics</h2>
 Use the following query to collect the information for the start and stop times.